Acsigen/sysadmin-playground/Automation/ansible.md

 ## Sources

+* For encryption, study the Ansible Vault docs
 * For variables, please study the Jinja docs
 * For changing a line in a file please study the `lineinfile` module.
 It uses regexp to change contents of a file
 * [Simplilearn YouTube Channel](https://www.youtube.com/watch?v=EcnqJbxBcM0)